Initially, I move through the following five session sequence:

 First, I meet with one or both parents without the child.
 Co-parents should decide if they would like to meet separately or together for our parent session.
 If at all possible, I prefer meeting each parent before seeing the child, so that I can hear each parents story and sense of family dynamics.
 That way I get a full sense of the child's world.
 Both parents stories are held in the child's psyche.
 The goal is to create a neutral, confidential space for children and adolescents.

-After the three initial child sessions, I meet with one or both parents again to talk about where to go from there.
+Children may decide to use their voice, play, sand play, art therapy, games and therapeutic stories as bridges for connections.
+Removing the pressure to talk helps children feel more at ease, where they can find their own voice without being asked leading questions.
+After the three initial child sessions, I meet with parents again to talk about where to go from there.
 We will discuss my initial impressions and together we will build a preliminary strategy individually tailored to each family.

 Average practice statistics are as follows:

-40% individual and couple adult psychotherapy
+40% individual and couples psychotherapy

-20% re-unification therapy/ therapeutic supervision
+20% stipulated re-connection therapy/ therapeutic supervision